yehiarasheed/processing4/README.md

 1. Hit Run.

 For more information and detailed instructions, follow our [How to Build Processing](build/README.md) guide.

+## Expected Behavior
+Remember, Processing is a labor of love, run in large part by volunteers, and offered free of charge.
+We're here because we believe in this community and genuinely enjoy contributing to it.
+We always welcome constructive feedback.
+Just keep it friendly and helpful, please!
+For more tips on how to communicate within the project, take a peek at our [Code of Conduct](https://github.com/processing/processing4-carbon-aug-19?tab=coc-ov-file).

 ## About the Processing 4.0 release